Skip to content

 Cascade is a real differentiator for agent work

 Cascade is Windsurf’s agent mode.
 Tell it “add a new field to the user model and update the API, the form, and the tests” and Cascade does the whole loop — file edits, dependency updates, even running tests if you let it.
+The key UX choice Steve highlighted is the right one: Cascade writes changes to disk before approval, so you can watch your dev server build the change in real time and react to what you see.
+Cursor’s accept-then-see-result flow adds a beat that becomes friction over a long session.

-In my testing Cascade is more autonomous than Cursor’s Composer (closer to Claude Code’s loop, but inside an IDE).
 It is not as reliable as Claude Code for the very hardest tasks, but for medium-complexity work it is competitive.

 Pricing positioning is sharper